Frannie the Beagle came for a visit to say thank you to the Ontario SPCA staff for saving her life over two years ago.

 Frannie returns to say thank you and goodbye

-Now two years later, and reaching the end of her happy life, Frannie’s owners wanted her to have a chance to say goodbye to the people who changed her life so drastically.
+Now two years later, and reaching the end of her happy life, Frannie’s family at Big on Beagles wanted her to have a chance to say goodbye to the people who changed her life so drastically.

 For the past two and a half years, Frannie has lived a life free from pain or discomfort, she has ran, played and enjoyed all the normal things a dog should be able to.
 Frannie touched a lot of people in her time with us.
 The agent who brought Frannie in to the Ontario SPCA, says she will never forget the first time she saw her.